Tree Houses, Circus Wagons, Barrel Cabins, and More

 Children love climbing up to the loft to sleep in the hay at the Fischer family’s holiday farm in Seebach in the Black Forest.
 On request, the Fischers can organise an evening barbecue, a farmer's breakfast and cookery lessons to make bread or the quiche-like Speckrahmkuchen.
 There is a communal bathroom – and a fountain for washing with fresh spring water.
 Bookable from May to October.
 Remember to bring your own sleeping bag!

-Go off-trail to an away-from-it all spot.
+Go off-trail to an away-from-it-all spot.
 Build your own campfire.
 Spend the night in the open air.
-Unspoiled nature is waiting at nine special trekking camps in the Black Forest.
+Unspoiled nature is waiting at 18 special trekking camps in the Black Forest.
 Each has a fire pit and a toilet, and accommodates a maximum of three tents, with three people allowed in each tent.
 The camps must be booked in advance and are available between May and October.
-Further information and registration are on the trekking camp website, which includes the Black Forest Central/North Natural Park, the Black Forest National Park and the Southern Black Forest Natural Park.
+Further information and registration are on the trekking camp website.

-Tip 9: Spend the night in the USA, Spain or Italy at Europa-Park
+Tip 9: Spend the Night in the US, Spain or Italy at Europa-Park

 In Rust, the Europa-Park theme park not only invites you to explore the 15 European-themed areas by day, but also to stay on site in one of their themed hotels.
 Try the Bell Rock for an adventure in New England, USA; the Colosseo for a trip to bella Italia; the Spanish-style Castillo Alcazar to sample life in the days of knights and ladies.
 All the hotels have play areas for children.
 Extra-special for younger guests is a surprise appearance by Ed Euromaus and his friends at breakfast.
 Bonus: hotel guests have early entry to attractions in the park.
 In summer, they enter 30 minutes before day visitors; in winter, 60 minutes.